 Shana James – Visual Artist and Printmaker

 Shana teaches drawing, painting and printmaking at the Fremantle Arts Centre.
-She works from a home studio, just a short drive from Fremantle.
-Other experience includes being commissioned for a series of Linocuts for Journey Wines (Yarra Valley).
-She also teaches PD workshops for primary and high school teachers and runs a linocut workshop in Ubud Bali every January.
+She also teaches runs a linocut workshop in Ubud Bali every January.

-The following is a 10 minute interview on ABC Radio National’s Books and Arts program.
+The following is a 10 minute interview with Shana on ABC Radio National’s Books and Arts program.